sebastiansauer/hpstr-jekyll-theme/_posts/2017-08-31-some-pipes.md

 ## [1] "data.frame"
 ```

 That's ok, because `cor` expects a matrix or a dataframe as input.
-Alternatively, we can understand dataframes as lists to as in the following example.
+Alternatively, we can understand dataframes as lists as in the following example.

 ## Base approach 2